Naagin (2015 TV series): Season 4

 Naagin princess Manyata marries Keshav a human, thus losing her power and gives birth to Nayantara.
 Keshav is killed by the Parekh family.
 Manyata escapes and waits for her daughter's 25th birthday to avenge her husband's murder.

 25 years later, Nayantara waits to get her naagin powers, however, the powers go to Brinda instead, who is later revealed to have been switched at birth with Nayantara.
 Meanwhile, Dev who is son of Keshav's murderer, falls in love with Brinda.
 Manyata and Brinda are reunited and Brinda marries Dev to take revenge.

 Vishakha returns with the motive of getting Naagmani.
-She takes Dev's form and kills Manyata in front of Brinda making Brinda think it was Dev who killed her mother.
+She traps Nayantara in pillar and takes Dev's form and kills Manyata in front of Brinda making Brinda think it was Dev who killed her mother.
 Brinda vows to avenge her parents by killing Dev and his family.

-1 year later, Vish takes Mundika's identity and gives Nayantara a new face and identity, Shalakha.
+1 year later, Vish gives Nayantara a new face and identity, Shalakha.
 Dev and Shalaka ger married.
 Brinda realizes that Dev did not kill Manyata.
 Shalakha finds out that Mundika is Vishakha's new identity.
-Shalakha manages to frame Vishakha as the murderer and she is put behind bars.
-Brinda and Dev confess their love.
 Dev asks Shalakha for divorce as he loves Brinda.
 Shalakha hypnotizes Dev to detach him from Brinda.
 Brinda's identity is revealed to Dev.
 Vishakha enters the Parikh house and murders the entire family under Brinda's disguise and spares Dev to obtain the Naagmani.
 Brinda finds out that Shalakha is Nayantara under a new identity.
+Shesha and Bela enter to assist Brinda.
+Vishakha is killed by Bela while Shalakha is killed by Shesha.
+Dev dies leaving Brinda devastated.
+The three perform a tandav to impress Lord Shiva who summons Naageshwari.
+She starts narrating her story from thousands of years ago.